pmav99/fxr/README.md

 The script has not been written with performance in mind.
-Since the search for matching files is being done using `ag`, performance shouldn't be too bad, but keep in mind that the main use case is to make changes to source code and configuration files; not a 2GB CSV file.
+Since the search for matching files is being done using `ag`, performance shouldn't be too bad, but keep in mind that the main use case is to make changes to source code and configuration files; not a multi-GB CSV file/database dump.

 ### Search programs